Ranked: the 63 GREATEST chocolate bars of all time

 DarrellLeaAus/Facebook

 This family favourite has been a part of Australia’s chocolate culture since the late 1920s, but it wasn’t until 2019 that the brand introduced its delicious Blocks range.
-Despite this, it's become one of the brand’s most popular, complete with super tasty flavours like Rocklea Road, Liquorice and Caramel Snows.
+Since then, it's become one of the chocolatier’s most popular options, complete with tasty flavours like Rocklea Road and Caramel Snows.
 The brand is now loved in the US, too, known best for its liquorice range.

 <p>TheCX/Flickr/CC BY-NC-ND 2.0</p>